Anzac Cove — ANZAC Day remembrance

 February 2026

-The RSA has broadened its welfare support pathways for veterans and their families across the Bay of Plenty.
-Our welfare officers can assist with entitlements, ACC navigation, housing support, and emergency assistance.
+The RSA has broadened its support pathways for veterans and their families across the Bay of Plenty.
+Our support officers can assist with entitlements, ACC navigation, housing support, and emergency assistance.

 See More News